Gymnastics Equipment For Home: How To Find The Best Mats, Bars, And Beams For A Young Gymnast

 - Standard beam width: 3.9 inches

-And without further ado, my sections for the best gymnastics beams for 2018 are:
+And without further ado, my sections for the best gymnastics beams are:

 This suede beam is 2 inches high and has the classic beam width of 4 inches.
 As you probably noticed from its name, the top is padded with suede.
 That means it has both the look and the feel of an actual competitive beam.